Physical Therapist Resume Examples

 - •**Job Hopping:** Emphasize skills learned and achieved results in each role.
 Clearly an exciting professional trajectory with each switch.

-- •**Lack of Experience:** Focus on internships, relevant volunteer work, and emphasize coursework or certifications that showcase your skills and commitment.
+- •**Lack of Experience:** Focus on internships, relevant volunteer work, and emphasize coursework or certifications that surface your skills and commitment.

 Example Best Practices